INTERVIEW WITH CAROL ANN DUFFY

 RORY: What kind of terms do you think in then?
 What’s the most important thing when you’re writing?

 CAROL: The poetic, literary.
 So, this interview is with a poet.
-I think in terms of the poem and how I might approach, um, a poem, how I might rewrite it, why am I writing it, what’s the poem about, how do the poem stand in tangent between form and content.
+I think in terms of the poem and how I might approach, um, a poem, how I might rewrite it, why am I writing it, what’s the poem about, how does the poem stand in tangent between form and content.
 I’m not thinking in any way other than in a literary way when I’m writing.

 RORY: So the consequences, sorry Milly.